-The electrical generation and transmission facility exemption provides a 10 year exemption from taxation for certain qualified property that was constructed in the state of Montana between May 5th, 2001 and January 1st, 2006.
+The electrical generation and transmission facility exemption provides a 10-year exemption from taxation for certain qualified property that was constructed in Montana between May 5, 2001 and January 1, 2006.

-In 2014, this exemption was not claimed by any taxpayer.
+In 2016, this exemption was not claimed by any taxpayer.